joelluellwitz/jl0724/README.md

 ### Comments Explaining Rationale

 I included comments in the source explaining my rationale for many of my design decisions.
 The most important comments start with the phrase "Note:".
-I recommend searching on that phrase to make sure you don't miss any of these comments.
+I recommend searching on that phrase to make sure you do not miss any of these comments.

 The rationale for more broad design decisions are explained below.